jmdatkin/aoc-2022-template/README.md

 # aoc-2022-template
-Puzzle starter code for the [https://adventofcode.com/2022/](Advent of Code 2022)
+Puzzle starter code for the [Advent of Code 2022](https://adventofcode.com/2022/)

 This template is meant to simplify the process of extracting usable values from the text input provided by Advent of Code and similar competitive coding sites.